devjetsoftware/dxbuild-public/README.md

 ## Benefits

 - Compile faster with fastdcc (Delphi 2009 - 10.3)

 https://www.idefixpack.de/blog/ide-tools/ide-fix-pack/

+NOTE:
-NOTE: For Delphi XE2 or higher, you just need to download and extract fastdcc*.exe to `$(BDS)\bin`. dxbuild will use fastdcc when possible.
+- For Delphi XE2 or higher, you just need to download and extract fastdcc*.exe to `$(BDS)\bin`.
+- dxbuild will use fastdcc when possible.
+Use `--no-fastdcc` to disable it.

 ## Licensing